MdAbuNafeeIbnaZahid/VehicleData-AMAG/README.md

 And change the line from `input_function = len_is_69` to `input_function = your_input_function`
 5. Run `python3 ./main.py ./path_to_your_data_file`

+# How to run unit test

+1. Need to run `python -m unittest`

 # Assumptions
 ## 1.